-It is just not worth stressing over the small things.
-At the end of the day, or when you feel overwhelmed by your responsibilities, write them all down, analyse when you can do them, schedule them or delegate them.
+It’s just not worth stressing over the small things.
+At the end of the day, or when you feel overwhelmed by your responsibilities, write them all down, analyse when you can do them, schedule or delegate them.
 Tomorrow is a new day – you can handle it.

 Rule 8: Ask for help